hwipl/nuqql-based/README.md

 based.start()
 ```

-You can omit the callbacks you do not need in the callbacks list.
+You can omit the callbacks you do not need in the `callbacks` list.
 In addition
-to the code above, you need to implement the callbacks.
+to the code above, you need to implement the callbacks you specify in your
+`callbacks` list.

 ## Changes